btigi/iiProjectileR/iiProjectileR/Readme-iiProjectileR.txt

 ===================
   The Projectile Retrieval Mod has a simple aim - to allow the player to retrieve used projectiles.
 Primarily intended for arrows (though bolts and bullets are supported), the fact that projectile can be retrieved from the environment after use increases the realism of the game (and besides, it's cool to pick up your spent arrows from the bodies of your fallen enemies).

-Projectile Retrieval Mod makes use of WeiDU components and groups, to allow the player to customise their experience.
-Players can install the retrieval option for any combination of Arrows, Bolts and Bullets.
+Players can install the retrieval option for any combination of projectiles.
+Items that count as projectiles, in regards to this mod, are:
-Players can choose the percentage chance of a projectile being retrievable - (values are clamped at 0 and 100).
+  Arrows, bolts, bullets, darts, throwing daggers and throwing axes Players can choose the percentage chance of a projectile being retrievable - (values are clamped at 0 and 100).
+NOTE: Only items making a successful hit can be retrieved.
+Items which miss the target are lost forever.
 Players can then further choose which category of the item will be retrievable, with the following options:

 Normal items
 Only the default item-type will be retrievable, e.g. a plain, non enchanted arrow will be retrievable, whereas an Arrow of Detonation will not be.